Greek Food and Culture

 As the program is constantly on the move, students will be sharing hotel accommodations with other students from the program.

-Meals: Note that all breakfasts are included in the program fee and some group meals, but students will still be responsible for some additional meals.
+Meals: Note that all breakfasts are included in the program fee and some group meals, but students will still be responsible for all additional meals and additional bottled water.
 See the student budget for more details.

 GEO programs are under continuous review during this period of global uncertainty and limited travel.
 All program details outlined on this page, including program cost, are subject to change if global or location-specific conditions require modifications to program structure.

 To learn more about COVID regulations while studying abroad, visit our FAQ page.